sebastienjust/experiments-fullstack-quarkus-vite/README.md

 Note that this examples tries to add an XSS attack using a `<script>` element.

-Then, ajust the template `some-page.qute.html` to accept this Json, and write it in the webpage inside a `<script type="application/json" id="__INITIAL_DATA__">` tag.
+Then, adjust the template `some-page.qute.html` to accept this Json, and write it in the webpage inside a `<script type="application/json" id="__INITIAL_DATA__">` tag.

 ```html